Prague Experience logoPrague tourist information & travel guide logo

 map showing Old-New Synagogue in Prague

-Completed in 1270, the synagogue was constructed in the early Gothic style by stone-masons from the royal workshop who were working on the nearby St. Agnes Convent.
+Completed in 1270, the Old-New Synagogue (also known as Altneuschul) was constructed in the early Gothic style by stone-masons from the royal workshop who were working on the nearby St. Agnes Convent.

-Originally known as the New Synagogue or Great Shul, its name was changed in the 16th century to the Old-New Synagogue (Altneuschul) to distinguish it from the newer synagogues springing up around it in the Jewish Ghetto.
+It was originally known as the New Synagogue or Great Shul, but its name was changed in the 16th century to distinguish it from newer synagogues being built around it in the Jewish Ghetto.

-The synagogue was built in stone to a rectangular design.
+The Old-New Synagogue was built in stone to a rectangular design.
 Its most noticeable feature is a high saddle roof, covered in bright orange tiles and capped at both ends with late Gothic gables.

 Low level annexes were added to three sides of the building at a later date; these are used as a lobby and a gallery for women.